danielcorin/blog/content/garden/software-eng/code.md

 Make your code look how you would want future contributions to look.
 Documentation of standards and scaffolding both help, but a lot of code is copy-pasted.
 With this approach, when your code is copied, new contributions will adhere to your standards by default.
-Supplement with a linter that enforces rules automatically through an IDE, version control or builds.
+Supplement with a code formatter or linter that enforces rules automatically through an IDE, version control or builds.
 This approaches also helps avoid discussion about style and formatting in code review.

 ## Deploy often